purecloudlabs/softphone-vendor-headsets/README.md

 Run the tests using `npm run test:watch` or `npm run test:coverage`.
 Both commands should be run in the folder.
 - `test:watch` will rerun the tests after changes to the code or the test itself
 - `test:coverage` will run the test suites and produce a report on coverage of the code

+All linting and tests must pass 100% and coverage should remain at 100%

 **Important Note**: Out of the box, the test scripts will not work on Windows machines.
 A developer will more than likely need to make modifications to the scripts in the package.json as well as the shell scripts found in the `scripts` folder.
 If you do not want to modify the scripts out of the box, using a Linux instance seemed to help.
 The author of the library used an Ubuntu instance